How to Make a Book Trailer: 4 Must Haves

 If you hire a company, the process will depend on their guidelines and work style.
 If you’re making it yourself, though, here are a few tips to help you on your way:

 You’ve got a ton of options to choose from.
 Maybe you want to use iMovie, because it’s already on your computer and you already know how to use it.
 Maybe you want to finally use that Adobe subscription that you have access to through your college.
-Or maybe you want to try one of the many book trailer sites online—there’s no right answer.
+Or maybe you want to try using AI video generators to create your book trailer.
+There is no right answer.

 Again, it comes down to budget.
 If you’re going to buy a totally new piece of software, make sure you’re also going to invest time in learning to use it.
 Skillshare offers lots of classes on things like video editing and short films, too.